westwardfishdme/COMP170-study-repository/readme.md

 - `not` is one as well...
 - `for` is another keyword...
 - `def` is also another keyword...
+- so, so many more. see this list [here]()

+You may have noticed I didn't say any 'types'
-while you can use types as function names, it is generally not recommended as it messes with the actual data type and can redefine functionality. unless you are doing this for a very specific reason, it's best practice to not do that.
+While you can use types as function names, it is generally not recommended as it messes with the actual data type and can redefine functionality. unless you are doing this for a very specific reason, it's best practice to not do that.

 ```py